How to Maintain a Green Roof

 Weeding out unwanted plants is a vital step to keeping your green roof healthy and growing.
 Just like in a regular garden, if you let weeds run free, plants can become quickly crowded and cause problems.
 Weeds commonly found on green roofs include tree seedlings, grass and moss.
 Sedums are renowned for spreading quickly which thankfully means that weeds don’t often get a chance to grow and take hold, therefore the amount of weeding needed will be minimal.

-Weeding will be required more often in spring and summer months; however, the process is still relatively quick and easy.
+Weeding will be required more often in the spring and summer months; however, the process is still relatively quick and easy.
 Simply remove the weeds by hand as and when you spot them, which if your roof space isn’t too big can take as little as just 30 minutes.

 Even though sedums are particularly hardy and can easily survive on little water, it is still important that you provide them with a considerable amount of water after installation as well as during the first few months of growing.
 You will also need to water more regularly in hotter, summer months to keep them at full health.
 An irrigation system is a popular choice that many have installed which helps in controlling the right amount of water that your plants need, therefore lessening the work for you.
 If your roof isn’t that big or you are prepared to keep up with any watering required, this generally is not necessary, but you should still ensure that you consider the closest practical water point before making that decision.